ros-industrial/error_resolution_diagnoser_ros2/README.md

     $ sudo apt-get install libcpprest-dev
     ```

-3. Install ROS 2's launch testing framework if it is not installed already using `apt-get`:
+3. Install ROS 2's launch testing framework if it is not installed already using `apt-get`.
+Here < ROSDISTRO > stands for your ROS 2 distribution such as `dashing` or `eloquent`:

     ```
     $ sudo apt-get install ros-< ROSDISTRO >-launch-testing*
     ```

-    Here < ROSDISTRO > stands for your ROS 2 distribution such as `dashing` or `eloquent`.

 4. Change to your `src` folder of the ROS 2 workspace directory.
 Generally it is as follows: